mytechnotalent/dc540-0x00006/README.md

 <br>

 ## MISSION
 You have been selected by the DC540 ANGELS OF DEATH to be the Reverse Engineer on this mission.
 Your task is to reverse engineer the `Жнец.bin` binary.
-Report the flag back to, "The Architect" with your results by sending a private Discord DM to Kevin Thomas.
+Report the flag back to, "Master Assembler" with your results by sending a private Discord DM to @P4R4D0X in the DC540 Discord channel listed above.

 ## HINT
 "You will know you have the flag when you see '... or maybe not'".